Skigim/MediWiki/docs/MLTC Processing Guide.md

 - However, if children are determined eligible for CHIP, and have current Federally Facilitated Marketplace (FFM) coverage, eligibility may be determined and coverage overlap while the individual's FFM insurance is terminated.
 Once approved for Medicaid, an account transfer is sent to the Marketplace to inform them of the eligibility decision
 - If the household indicates they have insurance and no further information is provided, follow-up is needed to determine the type of insurance coverage (e.g., employer-sponsored coverage or FFM coverage) and if this is still a current policy prior to processing children into CHIP

 ---

-*Continue to Part 5 for Process and Review Budgets and remaining MAGI processing steps.*

----

-**Pages 21-25: MAGI Budgets, Notices, Non-MAGI Processing Begins**

----